Mi Air Purifier 2 (review)

 So for this price, what do you get?
-I won’t go into the technical nitty-gritty, but it clears the 99.9% of the harmful particulates in the air in your house – so pm10 and pm2.5, it can remove VOCs (Volatile Organic Compounds), pollen and dust amongst other things.
+I won’t go into the technical nitty-gritty, but it clears the 99.9% of the harmful particulates in the air in your house – so pm10 and pm2.5, pollen and dust amongst other things. it can’t remove VOCs (Volatile Organic Compounds) without the relevant filter, however.

 It has three basic settings; Auto Mode, which allows the air purifier to increase or decrease the speed of the purifier fan depending on the readings from the built-in pm2.5 detection unit.
-A Night Mode, which is essentially a slightly lower speed than standard, but a lot quieter, and Manual Mode, where via the Xiaomi app (and Apple’s Home App, but we’ll get to that…) you can adjust the speed to your liking, from 10% – 100%.
+A Night Mode, which is essentially a slightly lower speed than standard, but a lot quieter, and Manual Mode, where via the Mi Home app (and Apple’s Home app or via Siri Shortcuts, but we’ll get to that…) you can adjust the speed to your liking, from 10% – 100%.

 There are three small green LEDs on the front to indicate which mode is running, and there’ also a larger green LED at the front, which changes to red when the air filter is in need of changing.